cheryl-toh/cheryl-toh/README.md

 - 🌱 I am working on Phase 2 of my desk companion bot - Pyxi

-- 💻 I’m currently working at Newswav as a **Part Time Fullstack Software Engineer**
+- 💻 I’m currently working at Newswav as a **Junior Fullstack Software Engineer**

 - 📫 Reach me via **cheryltqr2907@gmail.com** for any freelance work/inquiries